USD/CNH: Likely to trade in a narrower range of 7.2500/7.3300 – UOB Group

-Outlook remains mixed, but US Dollar (USD) is likely to trade in a narrower range of 7.2500/7.3300.
-In the longer run, momentum indicators remain neutral; USD is likely to trade in a range of 7.2700/7.3000, UOB Group’s FX analysts Quek Ser Leang and Peter Chia note.
+US Dollar (USD) is expected to trade in a range between 7.3000 and 7.3200.
+In the longer run, outlook remains mixed, but USD is likely to trade in a narrower range of 7.2500/7.3300, UOB Group’s FX analysts Quek Ser Leang and Peter Chia note.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.